Jan. 6 panel is planning to release its final report the week of Dec. 19

 While the committee has changed its plans in the past, this is the first time the panel has indicated a specific date for the release of its final report.

-Earlier in the week, while discussing the panel's work with reporters Chairman Bennie Thompson said the committee the report is "quite lengthy."
+Earlier in the week, while discussing the panel's work with reporters Chairman Bennie Thompson said the report is "quite lengthy."

 The report is expected to include information that hasn't been made public during the previous hearings, and the committee also plans to share hundreds of transcripts of the over 1,000 witnesses it interviewed.